 - 1 cup water

-- 2 beef bouillon cubes or equivalent base or granules for double strength broth
+- 2 beef bouillon cubes (or equivalent amount for double strength broth)

-- 1/2 cup good quality dry red wine
+- 1/2 cup high quality dry red wine

 - 1/2 teaspoon brown sugar or granulated sugar